samuelca/international-football-results/README.md

     - More games?
     - Percentage of each continent in the total of games
     - Teams from different continents play with each other more or less today than they did in the past?
-    - Did more different teams win games today than in the past? (não existe mais bobo no futebol)
+    - Did more different teams win games today than in the past?

 2. How is the performance of a winning world cup team in the years the preceed the tournament?